carlodev/ExoFlow.jl/docs/src/usage.md

 ```

 The example above run in the `REPL` emulating a parallel run over 4 processors (you can see it by the options `:np_x` and `:np_y`).
+The final results is a .pvd file, which can be open with ParaView.
+It is an index file of .pvtu files in `Results/` folder.
+Each .pvtu file is the solution at a single time step and each .pvtu is and index file of .pvtu files.
+Each of this .vtu files is the portion of one processor of the solution of a spefic time step.

 Changing the backend to `MPIBackend()` allows it to run in MPI.